rspec/rspec-dev/README.markdown

 ## Patches

-Please submit an issue to one of the issue trackers listed below and include a link to either of:
+Please submit a pull request or a github issue to one of the issue trackers listed below.
+If you submit an issue, please include a link to either of:

 * a gist (or equivalent) of the patch
 * a branch or commit in your github fork of the repo

-Please do _not_ send pull requests.

 ## Issues